Angela-Nkrumah/Financial-KPI-and-Forecasting-Analysis/Financial KPI and Forecast Analysis.md

 - Do not rely on order volume growth alone to drive performance.

-Forecasted order volumes fluctuate and do not show strong, sustained growth.
+Forecast order volumes fluctuate and do not show strong, sustained growth.
 This suggests that pushing for more orders without improving order quality may increase operational load without improving profitability.
 Focus should instead be placed on improving conversion quality and reducing post-purchase losses.

 # Conclusion